Inale: Plot

-One of the guards in Apah recognizes Omei to be a princess and set her free from the dungeon Omada has put her.
+One of the guards in Apah recognizes Omei to be a princess and sets her free from the dungeon Omada has put her in.
 Omei returns to the river where Inale drowned, and Inale who is now a mermaid appears to her; Inale tells her everything Omada did to her and reveals that she can't leave the river, lest she dies.
 At another time, Odeh in his grief wanders to the same river, and he sees Inale.
 She tells him that for her to be able to be with him, he has to challenge Prince Agaba for a re-match and defeat him; only then can she be freed, and if this is not done before the next sunset, Inale would be gone forever.
 Odeh duels with Agaba once again and he is defeated twice, before Odeh finally defeats Agaba.
 Agaba hands over Omada to Odeh, and Odeh announces to everyone the true Identity of Omada.
-Odeh and Agaba rushes to the river and rescues Inale, while Omada runs into the forest and was never seen again.
+Odeh and Agaba rush to the river and rescue Inale, while Omada runs into the forest and was never seen again.
 Inale and Odeh get married, while Prince Agaba also marries Omei, and the two villages unite to become one great Nation.